-5. Shareholders and persons with information rights outside the UK, the Channel Islands and the Isle of Man

-See the Note on Rule 30.4.
+5. Shareholders and persons with information rights outside the EEA See the Note on Rule 30.4.

 6. Provision of information prior to the commencement of an offer period or prior to the announcement of a firm or revised offer